opencadc-metadata-curation/collection2caom2/README.md

 1. Plane-level metadata is only computed for productType=science|calibration.
 Auxiliary artifacts (or parts or chunks) are expected to be part of another plane with science, unless it is a temporary state caused by ingestion order.

+1. For radio, plane level position resolution is used to answer the question "what is the smallest scale that can be resolved?", and is most often the synthesized beam width.

 ### Artifacts

 1. Grouping files into observations/planes/artifacts is determined by how independent the files are.
 A measure of file independence is whether or not the file can be scientifically understood in isolation.
 Some observational products may be made up of multiple files - e.g. NGVS .flag, .weight, .image files make up the same observational product.
 Some observational products may be made up of single files - e.g. CFHT o, p, and b files.
 In this example, the CFHT files are independent, and thus can be grouped in isolation from each other, while the NGVS files are dependent, and should be grouped together.